Redocly/redocly-cli/docs/resources/rules/assertions.md

     assertions: ...
 ```

+An assertion describes the contents that the linter expects to find in your API definition.
+During the validation process, the linter goes through your API definition and checks if its contents match the expectations.
+If something was described in an assertion, but the API definition doesn't correspond to the description, the linter shows you a warning or error message in the log.

 Property | Type | Description
 -- | -- | --
 assertions | [[Assertion object]](#assertion-object) | A list of assertions to enforce your custom API design standards.
 Add or edit your assertions in the configuration file.
 The `assertions` rule is composed of a list of `assertion` objects.
 This rule may result in more than one problem message, as you may define more than one assertion.
 More than one assertion may be defined in the list, and any assertion may have multiple asserts.